 According to Davis, Congress usually establishes either a hospital or a health-care facility in tribal communities as part of the federal trust responsibility.
 Communities such as KUYI’s that have health-care facilities instead of hospitals face severe shortages in supplies and emergency medical care.
 Likewise, Native media have even less access to health-care officials than other populations.

-To cover the absence of directives from local health providers, KUYI began House Calls in early March.
-The weekly telemedicine show features health-care providers discussing the coronavirus and its symptoms.
+To cover the absence of directives from local health providers, KUYI shifted the focus of its program House Calls in early March.
+The weekly telemedicine show began to feature health-care providers discussing the coronavirus and its symptoms.